Back to Blog

 • Now: inventory, verify no prohibited practice, start AI literacy training, review vendor contracts.

-• By June 2026: finish risk classification, start high-risk remediation if applicable, update GDPR docs.
+• By June 2026: finish risk classification, start high-risk remediation if applicable, update GDPR docs, so you’re ready when literacy enforcement and the penalty regime kick in on 2 August 2026.

 • Ongoing: monitor delegated acts, implementing acts, and Belgian guidance.
 Keep documentation current.